Use the 'Get to Great' method to rcognise and fix sales problems and improve the sales effectiveness of sales process and sales organisations.

 Try presenting these classifications in the next management meeting and ask everyone to select the statement that they believe to be the most accurate.
 Then try to get consensus on the answer.
 If you can’t get consensus, make sure that everyone has had a chance to express their opinion and then accept the majority rating to keep things moving forward.

-Now pose the question, “As an organisation, is this conclusion acceptable or should we commit to improve it?”
+Next pose the question, “As an organisation, is this conclusion acceptable or should we commit to address the sales problems it exposes?”

 If necessary, allow some more debate.
 If the conclusion is that it must be improved, harness the combined thought power of the team to identify the necessary actions.
 Take care to ensure that they don’t all land on the same plate, unless it is deserved.